The selection function of the Gaia DR3 open cluster census: Introduction

-Studies that wish to infer some property of the Milky Way based on its observed population of OCs must hence reckon with working with a largely incomplete cluster sample.
+In the era of \emph{Gaia} \citep{GaiaCollaborationPrusti_2016}, the potential of OCs as Galactic tracers has only increased.
+The billion-star astrometric and photometric data from \emph{Gaia}'s second and third data releases \citep{GaiaCollaborationBrown_2018, GaiaCollaborationVallenari_2023} has enabled the discovery of thousands of new OCs since the release of \emph{Gaia} DR2 \citep[e.g.][]{Castro-GinardJordi_2018,Castro-GinardJordi_2019,Castro-GinardJordi_2020,Castro-GinardJordi_2022,SimLee_2019,LiuPang_2019,HuntReffert_2021,HuntReffert_2023}.
+At the same time, the cluster census itself has improved in quality, with over 1000 OCs from before \emph{Gaia} having been ruled out as asterisms \citep[][hereafter HR23]{Cantat-GaudinAnders_2020,HuntReffert_2023}.
+Despite these significant improvements in the size of the OC census, modern OC catalogues are still highly incomplete.
+Extrapolating from the roughly complete solar neighbourhood, the Milky Way probably contains around $10^{5}$ OCs \citep{DiasAlessi_2002,Bonatto2006,KharchenkoPiskunov_2013,HuntReffert_2024}, and the latest OC catalogues contain barely 5\% of this total number of clusters \citep[e.g.][hereafter HR24]{HuntReffert_2024}, as extinction, crowding, and distance present firm limits on OC detectability.
+Studies that wish to infer some property of the Milky Way based on its observed population of OCs must hence face working with a largely incomplete cluster sample.
 Traditionally, the completeness issue was avoided by considering a volume-limited complete sample of clusters, usually by looking at the volume distribution of clusters and setting the completeness-limited radius to the point at which this distribution begins to fall.
-However, this self-driven method is inherently limited for two reasons: firstly, it is `data-wasteful,' as the majority of a catalogue (outside of the 100\% completeness radius) must be discarded; and secondly, as it is insensitive to unknown incompletenesses or structure in a given dataset, this method is likely to produce incorrect results \citep{RixHogg_2021}.
-A more statistically rigorous approach is to derive the selection function of a given catalogue, which estimates the probability that a cluster with parameters $\theta$ will be detected by a given survey, $P(\text{detected}\,|\,\theta).$
+However, this self-driven method is inherently limited for two reasons: firstly, it is `data-wasteful', as the majority of a catalogue (outside of the 100\% completeness radius) must be discarded; and secondly, as it is insensitive to unknown incompletenesses or structure in a given dataset, this method is likely to produce incorrect results \citep{RixHogg_2021}.
+A more statistically rigorous approach is to derive the selection function of a given catalogue, which estimates the probability that a cluster with parameters, $\theta,$ will be detected by a given survey, $P(\text{detected}\,|\,\theta).$

 Before the advent of {\it Gaia}, cluster catalogues compiled results from many different inhomogeneous surveys into a single work -- meaning that they would have a complicated selection function composed of each individual included survey.
-Modern machine learning techniques and clustering algorithms, which are now commonplace for recovering OCs \citep[e.g.][]{Castro-GinardJordi_2018,HuntReffert_2023}, present an advantage: a single technique can detect a majority of the cluster population and create a single, homogeneous catalogue, which in turn will have a single selection function that could be determined.
+Modern machine-learning techniques and clustering algorithms, which are now commonplace for recovering OCs \citep[e.g.][]{Castro-GinardJordi_2018,HuntReffert_2023}, present an advantage: a single technique can detect a majority of the cluster population and create a single, homogeneous catalogue, which in turn will have a single selection function that could be determined.